SpookyUmi/search-a-pic/README.md

 - You can also write in the input and wait for 1sec without submitting the form.
 Using **debounce** and **onChange**, the app will memorize your last move and send the input's value to the local state after 1 second (that's comfortable especially when you're using the app on a mobile phone).

 I also chose to pass a **default value** to the search state, that way a call to the API is performed right after the render and the page isn't empty.
 I found it more interesting that way.

+## Experience feedback

+When you reach the app page, you load 200 images in their largest version.
+The API's payload my app receives contains 3 different versions of the image I want to display.
+I choose directly the largest version, `largeImageURL` but it's not the best at all if I want to improve perf.
+I then decided to change it for a smaller version of the image (`previewURL` or `webFormatURL`) as the interface doesn't display the images in full size.
+Nevertheless, when you click on the image, the app load the largest version for you to appreciate the image's quality at its best.